Hyphaed/greenboost/README.md

 **No retraining.
 No code changes.** Just install **GreenBoost** and keep using **Ollama**, **llama.cpp**, **vLLM**, **PyTorch**, and **Diffusers** and/or step further, use directly **GB-Synapse + Greenboost MCP** for your pipelines.

+are you looking for Greenboost Gaming Suite instead? https://gitlab.com/IsolatedOctopi/greenboost_gaming_suite

 </div>

 <div align="center">